business mentorship

-Mentees will receive approximately 30 hours of mentorship primarily in the late winter/spring planning season, an online farm business webinar series with live Q&A sessions in the winter, check-ins through the summer season and reflection wrap up process in the fall.
+Mentees will receive approximately 30 hours of mentorship, an online farm business webinar series with live Q&A sessions in the winter, check-ins through the summer season and reflection wrap up process in the fall.
 Mentors take a coach approach to help you chart a course towards long term business viability.
 Mentorships will be by phone, email, and where possible site visits.

 PROGRAM GOALS